 - ¼ cup raw pepitas (pumpkin seeds)

-- Set a large pot of water to boil over medium-high heat.
+- Set a large pot of water to boil over medium-high heat on the stovetop.

-- Make the sauce by whisking together the peanut butter, poppy seed butter, peanut butter, soy sauce, fish sauce, sesame oil, maple syrup, and minced garlic.
+- Make the sauce by whisking together the peanut butter, poppy seed butter, soy sauce, fish sauce, sesame oil, maple syrup, and minced garlic.
 Set the Halloween sauce aside.

 - Cut a total of 12-16 ¼-inch (0.6 cm) thick carrot coins off the thick ends of the carrots.
 Slice two small notches from each carrot coin to make the carrot pumpkins.
 (Watch the video below!)
 Set these “pumpkins” aside.
 The notches that were cut away can be saved for another recipe.